Heroin Addiction, Health Effects, Withdrawal, & Treatment

 Although addiction is a chronic and relapsing disease, it can be treated.
 Most successful treatment programs involve a continuum of care, often including:16

-- Detoxification (i.e., medically supervised withdrawal management).
+- Detoxification (i.e., medically managed withdrawal).

 - Behavioral counseling.